genesiscommunitysuccess/docs/versioned_docs/version-2022.4/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 Two core components are used to manage the entities - the grid and the form.
 The grid contains an entity on each row and data in each column.

-Example grid used to manage counterparties
+Here is an example grid used to manage counterparties:

 ![Example entity management grid](./docs/img/foundation-entity-management-grid.png)

 The other component is the form, and this is used to update an existing entity or create a new one.
-An example form is shown here.
+An example form is shown here:

 ![Example entity management form](./docs/img/foundation-entity-management-form.png)

 ## Set-up

-To enable this micro-front-end in your application, follow the steps below.
+To enable this micro front-end in your application, follow the steps below.

-- Add `@genesislcap/foundation-entity-management` as a dependency in your *package.json* file.
+1. Add `@genesislcap/foundation-entity-management` as a dependency in your *package.json* file.
 Whenever you change the dependencies of your project, ensure you run the `$ npm run bootstrap` command again.
 For more info see the [package.json basics](https://docs.genesis.global/secure/web/basics/package-json-basics/) page.

 ```javascript
 {